WSU-kduncan/ceg3120-cicd-samanthabarnum/README-CD.md

     - Used the Webhook delivery logs on GH to verify the payload was sent.
     - Also confirmed the webhook logs on the EC2 that the payload was recieved, matched the hook ID, and triggered [update.sh](deployment/update.sh).

-    - Used the Webhook delivery logs on GH to verify the payload was sent.
-    - Also confirmed the webhook logs on the EC2 that the payload was recieved, matched the hook ID, and triggered [update.sh](deployment/update.sh).

 8. Verified container restart and redeployment:
-    - Ran `docker ps` on the EC2 to confirm the container had restarted.
-    - Confirmed that it was using the latest image.

     - Ran `docker ps` on the EC2 to confirm the container had restarted.
     - Confirmed that it was using the latest image.

 9. Reloaded the app in the browser to verify the change went live:
     - Opened the EIP (`http://34.194.10.16`) in Firefox.